Pittsfield, we always knew it would come to this. It’s time to bid you adieu. We’re moving on out.

 As a hockey player, I’m forever grateful for the Boys’ & Girls’ Club hockey rink.
 Don’t lose that, Pittsfield.
 That’s a damn landmark.
 Walking up three stories with a bag of hockey gear over your shoulder to play in an almost square rink with wooden boards that, when you’re sitting on the bench, barely come up to your knees?
 That’s old-time hockey.
 Eddie Shore is right around the corner.

 When my wife and I first moved to Pittsfield, we lived on Pomeroy Avenue.
 Our neighbors were fantastic (great neighbors were something this city always afforded us somehow) and upon our first meeting told us how wonderful the city was and how it was "on the way up" which my wife and I both believed.
 Well, that was 2005.
 The same storefronts continue their rotation.
 A high-end lingerie store didn’t last?
 Well, color me surprised.
-How Steve Valenti perseveres I’ll never know, although I heard it has something to do with unicorns.

 Your library -- sorry, athenaeum.
 Previous to Pittsfield, I’d never entered an athenaeum, never mind tried to spell one.
 Regardless, as a kid I lived in my town’s library and Pittsfield was no different, except here I had little ones to introduce.
 Your staff was forever helpful, polite (most of you anyway) and patient.
 Not to mention my kids loved those damn fish.